 People who follow this Abrahamic religion believe in monotheism, that there is one omnipotent deity who spread His message through the revelations from His Prophets in the ancient era.
 If a person wants to know about how Judaism spread across the world, then he needs to learn about the history of this great religion in order to understand the true nature of this religion.

-Judaismis embedded in our modern culture and tradition in a profound way.
-The religion has played an influential role in the history of mankind and shaped our present day in more ways than one.
+Judaism is embedded in our modern culture and tradition in a profound way.
+Religion has played an influential role in the history of mankind and shaped our present-day in more ways than one.
 The fundamental belief of Jewish people lies in the fact that they believe the universe and the Earth and all living beings were created by an omnipotent God who has a special covenant with the Jewish people.
-Their God has propagated His message by sending Prophets down to Earth since the ancient times.
+Their God has propagated His message by sending Prophets down to Earth since ancient times.